 - Pharmacy name and phone number

-- A list of any medical issues you have, symptoms, or changes since your last visit including: falls, broken bones, problems with vision or hearing, along with other medical issues (include only your top five concerns because time is limited and you want to get to the ones most important to you)
+- A list of medical issues, symptoms or changes you may have since your last visit including: falls, broken bones, problems with vision or hearing, etc. (include only your top five concerns because time can be limited and you want to get to the ones most important to you)

-- A list of your medicines, supplements, vitamins, and herbs, including dose, number of pills, and when you take them.
-Bring the bottles with you if easier.
+- A list of your medicines, supplements, vitamins, and herbs, including dose, number of pills and when you take them.
+Ask your pharmacist to print you a list or bring the bottles with you if easier.

-- A list of other treatments, such as massage or acupuncture, etc.
+- A list other treatments, such as massage or acupuncture, etc.

-- A written list of your questions and concerns- the three most important questions are:
+- The three most important questions to ask are: